Days: 0 - 5

 Monday, August 26, 2024

-After our walk from the hotel by St. Nicholas and the historic Speicherstadt (warehouse district) we made our way to the Elbphilharmonie concert hall.
+After we walked from the hotel by St. Nicholas and the historic Speicherstadt (warehouse district), we made our way to the Elbphilharmonie concert hall.
 While there is a lot of controversy about the addition of the concert hall portion of the building to the former warehouse that makes up the base (it took a lot longer then planned AND the cost overrun was 5 times he original estimate) I doubt that anyone is sorry it was built.
-The pictures we took aho a beautiful view of the river and the marine community up and down the river.
-You have an opportunity tow walk around the entire buidling so there are some shots of Hambur as well.
-A great visit. a recommended use of tyour funds and time.
+The pictures we took were a beautiful view of the river and the marine community up and down the river.
+You can walk around the entire building, so there are some shots looking toward Hamburg as well.
+A great visit, provided as part of our tour.

 Background from Wikipedia